opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 </Package>
 ```

-Here we use several variables for targetting different architectures and platforms with a single package definition.
+Here we use several properties for targeting different architectures and platforms with a single package definition.

 1. We bundle different versions of the native binary `LibGit2Sharp` depending on platform and architecture.
-2. We use a `Sign` variable in order to easily disable signing when building in debug environments without signing capabilities.
+2. We use the `Sign` property in order to easily disable signing when building in debug environments without signing capabilities.
-3. We use the `IncludePdb` variable in order to create debug packages with debugging symbols.
+3. We use the `IncludePdb` property in order to create debug packages with debugging symbols.
 4. We run `chmod +x tap` after the package has been installed on non-windows platforms

 After evaluating this package definition, we get the following definition: